wicksy/CV/README.md

 due to issue #5973 (https://github.com/mitchellh/vagrant/issues/5973)

+#### AWS version

+I've created an IAM user, policy and S3 bucket (with policies) in AWS using Terraform, which contains the static content built using `mkdocs build`.

+The URL for this version is available [here](http://wicksy-cv.s3-website-eu-west-1.amazonaws.com/).

 #### Future Plans

 Plans for additional content include using:

-- Terraform
+- Terraform (DONE)
-- AWS S3 and IAM
+- AWS S3 and IAM (DONE)
 - Python
 - Bash
 - Boto3